 Shortly after the 2nd World War, a variety of seagoing vessels were available for more systematic research in the German Bight and the North Sea in general.
 This research was initially financed by commercial contracts sponsored by the owner of the shipping company (Sander Jakobs KG, subsequently Jade-Dienst).
 It was only from 1954 onward, i.e. with the admission of Senckenberg to the funding scheme of the Königstein Agreement (between the Federal and State Governments), that regular budget funds for ship charter were available.
 It nevertheless took another seven years before Senckenberg (in 1961) was able to acquire a majority share in the fishing vessel “Astarte”.

-Finally, since 1976, Senckenberg has been the sole owner of a proper research vessel (FK “SENCKENBERG”).
-For the first time in its history, “Senckenberg by the Sea” was able to conduct research in the North Sea in an independent and self-sufficient manner.
+Finally, since 1976, Senckenberg has been the sole owner of a proper research vessel (FK “Senckenberg”).
+For the first time in its history, “Senckenberg am Meer” was able to conduct research in the North Sea in an independent and self-sufficient manner.

 This historical review emphasizes that marine research is inevitably linked to ships and that the size and type of vessel have a profound influence on the nature of scientific endeavours.
 However, for the passionate marine scientist, research vessels are not merely large technical instruments but “personalities” to which particular emotional ties are developed.